tytydraco/yessleep/out/If_you_see_something_strange_on_Fairview_lane_just_keep_driving.md

 I rolled up the window, and turned the key.

-The radio jumped to life with the engine and started playing some oldie.
+The radio jumped to life with the engine, and started playing out some oldie.

-I switched it to a different station.
+I changed it to a different station.